Architectural Studies, MS

 The admission grade point average for full standing in the Graduate College and the school must be at least 3.0 (A = 4.0).
 For applicants who meet the other requirements but have an admission GPA under 3.0, admission with limited standing may be permitted if evidence of exceptional qualification is presented.

 Applicants are selected for admission on the basis of undergraduate academic performance and profession-related experience.
 Application material is evaluated by faculty members.
-The faculty's recommendations are based upon an appraisal of the admission grade point average determined from official transcripts, a portfolio or brochure of applicant's past work in architecture, a statement of objectives, three letters of recommendation, and relevant professional work experience.
+The faculty's recommendations are based upon an appraisal of the admission grade point average determined from official transcripts, a portfolio of applicant's past work in architecture, a statement of objectives, three letters of recommendation, and relevant professional work experience.

 Financial Aid